Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: Abstract

 \section{Abstract}

 Semiconductor quantum dot (QD) devices have become central to advancements in spin-based quantum computing.
-As the complexity of QD devices grows, manual tuning becomes increasingly infeasible, necessitating robust and scalable autotuning solutions.
-Tuning large arrays of QD qubits depends on efficient choices of automated protocols.
-Here, we introduce a bootstrapping, autonomous testing, and initialization system (BATIS) designed to streamline QD device evaluation and calibration.
-BATIS navigates high-dimensional gate voltage spaces, automating essential steps such as leakage testing and gate characterization.
-For forming the current channels, BATIS follows a non-standard approach that requires a single measurement regardless of the number of channels.
+However, the increasing complexity of modern QD devices makes calibration and control---particularly at elevated temperatures---a bottleneck to progress, highlighting the need for robust and scalable autonomous solutions.
+A major hurdle arises from trapped charges within the oxide layers, which induce random offset voltage shifts on gate electrodes, with a standard deviation of approximately 83~\si{\milli\volt} of variation within state-of-the-art present-day devices.
+Efficient characterization and tuning of large arrays of QD qubits depend on choices of automated protocols.
+Here, we introduce a physically intuitive framework for a bootstrapping, autonomous testing, and initialization system (BATIS) designed to streamline QD device evaluation and calibration.
+BATIS navigates high-dimensional gate voltage spaces, automating essential steps such as leakage testing, formation of all current channels, and gate characterization in the presence of trapped charges.
+For forming the current channels, BATIS follows a non-standard approach that requires a single set of measurements regardless of the number of channels.
 Demonstrated at $1.3$~\si{\kelvin} on a quad-QD Si/Si$_x$Ge$_{1-x}$ device, BATIS eliminates the need for deep cryogenic environments during initial device diagnostics, significantly enhancing scalability and reducing setup times.
 By requiring only minimal prior knowledge of the device architecture, BATIS represents a platform-agnostic solution, adaptable to various QD systems, which bridges a critical gap in QD autotuning.